Preparedness Advice Blog

 Sleeping bags are something that I have given a lot of thought too.
 Currently there are many good sleeping bags on the market.
 They can vary from twenty-five to several hundred dollars in cost.
 But how much is a good night’s sleep worth?

 The first question you need to ask yourself is what type of weather are you likely to encounter.
 Now I am talking about the worst weather in your area.
-Your bag needs to be able to keep you warm and comfortable under these conditions. …Read More...
+Your bag needs to be able to keep you warm and comfortable under these conditions.
+The second question is will you be carrying the bag.
+Weight then becomes a factor. …Read More...

 There are many good sleeping bags on the market.
 A good one can be a bit on the expensive side, but how much is a good night’s sleep worth?
 I am using the US military 4-Part Modular Sleep System, a bit on the heavy side, but I am not planning to carry it far.
 It covers form 50 thru -30 degrees.
 I have found it comfortable and it can be purchased reasonably.